Empowering students with language-based learning differences

 High School Robotics

-In these collaborative, multisensory classes, students use fine motor skills to assemble and troubleshoot their robot builds, as well as study concepts like force, torque, and work.
+In these collaborative, multisensory classes at our Silver Spring campus, students use fine motor skills to assemble and troubleshoot their robot builds, as well as study concepts like force, torque, and work.
 Siena’s robotics courses also allow students to understand fundamental programming concepts (e.g., conditional statements, sensing, loops, and variables) and comprehend technical instructions as they design, test, and refine robots to perform specific tasks.